Bill McCartney: Head coach at Colorado

+In 1985, CU adopted a policy preventing coaches from organizing religious activities in response to complaints about McCartney leading team prayers and similar activities.
+McCartney continued, leading to a lawsuit by the ACLU, who alleged that such activities were unconstitutional at a public university.
+At that point, McCartney agreed to back away from religious expressions in his role as coach, but increasingly engaged in advocacy for socially conservative policy in his personal life.

+In 1986, CU earned its first victory over Big Eight Conference powerhouse Nebraska since 1967.
+After modestly successful seasons in 1987 and 1988, McCartney steered his team toward national prominence.

 After the 1988 season, the Buffaloes' star quarterback Sal Aunese was diagnosed with stomach cancer and died in the middle of the 1989 season.
 Nonetheless, Colorado won all eleven of its regular season games including victories over ranked Washington, Illinois, Nebraska, and Oklahoma.
 The top-ranked Buffaloes faced #4 Notre Dame in the Orange Bowl on New Year's, but lost 21–6.

 Colorado opened the 1990 season ranked fourth with a game against Tennessee in the inaugural Disney Pigskin Classic in Anaheim, California, which ended in a 31–31 tie.
 A comeback win over Stanford and a one-point loss to Illinois leveled the Buffaloes' record at 1–1–1.
 Colorado then won the remainder of their regular season games.
 Their winning streak, highlighted by wins over ranked Washington, Oklahoma, and Nebraska, was not without controversy.
 In a game against Missouri on October 6, the officials mistakenly allowed an extra down on which Colorado scored the winning touchdown as time expired.
 The game, known as the Fifth Down Game, became one of the most notorious officiating gaffes in college football history.
 Contentions notwithstanding, Colorado rose to #1 in the rankings and again faced Notre Dame in the Orange Bowl.
 The Buffaloes won a closely played game 10–9, aided by a questionable and debated clipping call that negated a late punt return touchdown by Rocket Ismail of Notre Dame, and earned a share of the national title.
 Colorado was first in the final AP Poll while Georgia Tech was first in the Coaches' Poll.